How Can a Business Wargaming Conquer Risk and Apprehension?

 New Entrant

-Review the threats and opportunities posed by the entrant of a new market participant or competitor.
-It utilizes strategic thinking and scenario planning to evaluate how the new entrant may interrupt existing plans and create new threats to the business.
+Review the threats and opportunities posed by a new market participant or competitor's entrant.
+This utilizes strategic thinking and scenario planning to evaluate how the new entrant may interrupt existing plans and create new threats to the business.

 Growth